core-wg/href/draft-ietf-core-href.md

 The exact constraints are defined in {{constraints}}.

 This RFC creates a "CRI Scheme Numbers" registry and updates {{RFC7595}}
-to add a note on how this new registry cooperates with the URI Schemes registry that {{RFC7595}} describes.
+to add a note on how this new registry cooperates with the "URI Schemes" registry that {{RFC7595}} describes.